littlelanguages/scanpiler/README.md

 This project is an implementation of a backtracking lexical automaton designed specifically for specifying and generating scanners or lexical analysers for programming and domain languages.
 The project has the following features:

 - Provides a syntax to define a programming language's lexical structure,
-- Parsers the input file into an internal structure
+- Parsers the input file into an internal structure, and
 - Creates the automaton for the internal structure

 ## See Also